vinaykiranbh/awsEC2/README.md

 1. ssh-keygen -y -f keypair.pem > keypair.pub

 Replace keypair.pem with your file name.
-If it is kimhay.pem then command will be
+If it is *.pem then command will be

-ssh-keygen -y -f kimhay.pem > kimhay.pub
+ssh-keygen -y -f *.pem > *.pub

 2. AWS_REGIONS='$(aws ec2 describe-regions --query 'Regions[].RegionName' --output text)'